YairShemer/ILS-SUMM/README.md

 # ILS-SUMM
+[Note: this repo is not final.
+It will be updated at 26.9.2019 13:00.]

-This repo contains a python implementation of the paper - "ILS-SUMM: Iterated Local Search for Unsupervised Video Summarization".
+This repo contains a python implementation of the paper - "ILS-SUMM: Iterated Local Search for Unsupervised Video Summarization" (under the review of ICLR 2020).

 ![](Cosmus_Laundromat.gif)
 *A video summary ILS-SUMM generated from the [Cosmus Laundromat movie](https://www.youtube.com/watch?v=Y-rmzh0PI3c).*